Senn-01/voice-inbox-app/cursor_docs/currentTask.md

 - UI updated to show sync status and controls
 - Unit tests for database operations

+Current blockers:
+- GRDB build issues in the iOS app preventing successful compilation
+- Options to fix: use specific GRDB version (6.15.0) or switch to SQLite.swift

-The next focus is testing the full recording-to-transcription flow using the deployed backend API.
+The next focus is resolving the GRDB issues and testing the full recording-to-transcription flow using the deployed backend API.

 ## Deployment Instructions